mihastele/aimlapi-chat-ui/README.md

 2. Enter your API Key
 3. Click "Save API Settings" to store them securely in the database

+### SearxNG Settings

+1. Enter your SearxNG domain (e.g., https://your.searxng.instance)
+2. Select your preferred search engine (Google, Bing, DuckDuckGo, etc.)
+3. Enable SearxNG integration using the checkbox in the Chat section
+4. Click "Update Config" to save your settings

 ### Models

 The application will fetch available models from the API.
 You can: